ksssomesh12/tg-mirror-bot/README.md

 ---------------------------------
 Let us create only the service accounts that we need.

-**Warning:** abuse of this feature is not the aim of this project and we do **NOT** recommend that you make a lot of projects, just one project and 100 sa allow you plenty of use, it is also possible that over abuse might get your projects banned by google.
+**Warning:** abuse of this feature is not the aim of this project, and we do **NOT** recommend that you make a lot of projects, just one project and 100 sa allow you plenty of use, it is also possible that over abuse might get your projects banned by google.

 **NOTE:** 1 service account can copy around 750 GB/day.
 1 project can make 100 service accounts so that's 75 TB/day, for most users this should easily suffice.
 ```